Killing Two Birds with One Stone: Malicious Package Detection in NPM and PyPI using a Single Model of Malicious Behavior Sequence: Related Work

-Apart from malicious packages, there exist various security threats in OSS supply chain.
+\textbf{Security Threats in OSS Supply Chain.} Apart from malicious packages, there exist various security threats in OSS supply chain.
 Several studies \cite{cappos2008look, bagmar2021know, zahan2022weak, kaplan2021survey, gu2022investigating} have been conducted to investigate security threats in package registries such as NPM and PyPI.
 Ladisa et al.~\cite{ladisa2022taxonomy} reported a taxonomy of attacks on all OSS supply chain stages~from code contributions to package distribution.
 They~also assessed the safeguards against OSS supply chain attacks.
 Koishybayev et al.~\cite{koishybayev2022characterizing} and Gu et al.~\cite{Gu2023} characterized security threats in continuous integration workflows that produce OSS.